saarthak08/DSA/README.md

-# HackerRank-Solutions
+# Competitive-Solutions
-These are my submitted hackerrank solutions (topic-wise).
+These are my submitted competitive programming solutions (topic-wise) from different websites.